Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 I really liked the Congress Trail.
 It’s an easier hike with a well maintained trail, so it felt more like a wander through the woods than a full hike.

-Even in the off season the trail was really busy, so be prepared for limited parking and lots of kids running around.
+Even in the off season the trail was really busy, so be prepared for limited parking.

 General Sherman Tree in Sequoia National park